sazhu809/Challenge-11-Web-Scraping/README.md

 3. Assemble the scraped data into a Pandas DataFrame.
 The columns should have the same headings as the table on the website.
 Here’s an explanation of the column headings:
    - id: the identification number of a single transmission from the Curiosity rover
 terrestrial_date: the date on Earth
-sol: the number of elapsed sols (Martian days) since Curiosity landed on Mars
+   - sol: the number of elapsed sols (Martian days) since Curiosity landed on Mars
-ls: the solar longitude
+   - ls: the solar longitude
-month: the Martian month
+   - month: the Martian month
-min_temp: the minimum temperature, in Celsius, of a single Martian day (sol)
+   - min_temp: the minimum temperature, in Celsius, of a single Martian day (sol)
-pressure: The atmospheric pressure at Curiosity's location Examine the data types that are currently associated with each column.
+   - pressure: The atmospheric pressure at Curiosity's location
+4. Examine the data types that are currently associated with each column.
 If necessary, cast (or convert) the data to the appropriate datetime, int, or float data types.

-HINT
-Analyze your dataset by using Pandas functions to answer the following questions:
+5. Analyze your dataset by using Pandas functions to answer the following questions:

-How many months exist on Mars?
+   - How many months exist on Mars?
-How many Martian (and not Earth) days worth of data exist in the scraped dataset?
+   - How many Martian (and not Earth) days worth of data exist in the scraped dataset?
-What are the coldest and the warmest months on Mars (at the location of Curiosity)?
+   - What are the coldest and the warmest months on Mars (at the location of Curiosity)?
 To answer this question:
-Find the average minimum daily temperature for all of the months.
+      - Find the average minimum daily temperature for all of the months.
 Plot the results as a bar chart.
 Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question:
 Find the average daily atmospheric pressure of all the months.